neurobin/MT7630E/README.md

-# Notice

-This repository is not maintained by @neurobin any more.
-If anyone is interested to take over, please leave a comment at #90
+**This repository is not maintained by @neurobin any more.
+If anyone is interested to take over, please leave a comment at [https://github.com/neurobin/MT7630E/issues/90](https://github.com/neurobin/MT7630E/issues/90)**

 Easy installation package for Mediatek MT7630E Wifi + Bluetooth Combo Linux Driver.
 The official driver was found at http://www.mediatek.com/en/downloads/mt7630-pcie/ (this link no longer exists)